Frank Stanford: 1969–1972

 Over the next several years, Stanford kept writing and in 1971 married Linda Mencin.
-Stanford probably worked on The Battlefield Where The Moon Says I Love You — which he had likely begun as a teenager.
+During this time, Stanford probably worked on The Battlefield Where The Moon Says I Love You — which he had likely begun as a teenager.

 In June 1970, he met Irving Broughton, the editor and publisher of Mill Mountain Press, at the Hollins Conference on Creative Writing and Cinema.
 Broughton read Stanford's work at the conference and agreed to publish the poet's first book, The Singing Knives.
 Five of Stanford's poems appeared in The Mill Mountain Review later that year, and in 1971, The Singing Knives was published as a limited edition chapbook.
 That summer, Stanford and Mencin married, but, after having lived together for two years, Mencin left the poet after only three months of marriage.

 Stanford spent much of 1972 traveling through the South and New England with Broughton, a communications teacher and filmmaker, and these interviews were published in The Writer's Mind: Interviews With American Authors, a three-volume set.
 Stanford briefly lived in New York City, but only, he would later write, "to go to the movies."
 Returning to Arkansas from New York, he moved to the old spa town of Eureka Springs and took a room in the New Orleans Hotel.